Bonsai trees like regular trees need water to survive. Most of the beginners run into a problem of overwatering or underwatering the tree.

-If the tree grows in a wet climate where there is a lot of moister available, it doesn’t need long roots to get enough water.
+If the tree grows in a wet climate where there is a lot of moisture available, it doesn’t need long roots to get enough water.
 Those trees usually have a shallow root system.
-Bonsai plants need considerably less water proportional to its size.
+Bonsai plants need considerably less water proportional to their size.

-Overwatering bonsai can lead to a root rot.
-Root rot develops when the soil is not draining fast enough and plant is sitting in water.
-One of the first symptoms is the wilting of the leaves and loss of vigour.
-Too much water prevents roots from getting enough oxygen and eventually they will suffocate and die.
+Overwatering bonsai can lead to root rot.
+Root rot develops when the soil is not draining fast enough and the plant is sitting in water.
+One of the first symptoms is the wilting of the leaves and loss of vigor.
+Too much water prevents roots from getting enough oxygen and eventually, they will suffocate and die.

-Next step is to cover your bonsai with see-through plastic without touching the branches of the tree.
+The next step is to cover your bonsai with see-through plastic without touching the branches of the tree.
 This will create a little bonsai greenhouse.
-It might take from few days to several months for the plant to recover.
+It might take from a few days to several months for the plant to recover.

 How often should I water

 If you know how much the tree weighs when it’s dry and wet, you will be able to tell the difference.
-Of course this method requires some experience and you can do it only with small trees.
-You are not going to lift 5 gallon tree to check the dryness.
+Of course, this method requires some experience and you can do it only with small trees.
+You are not going to lift a 5-gallon tree to check the dryness.

-Another way to tell is by color of the soil.
+Another way to tell is by the color of the soil.
 Once you spend enough time observing your trees, you will see how dry the soil is by looking at its surface.
-Following these simple rules, will prevent you from overwatering your trees.
+Following these simple rules will prevent you from overwatering your trees.